mrzlab630/crtCodeIA/README.md

 ###  Have fun!

+### the plugin is ready for use in the "plugin" folder.

 ## installation

 File --> Settings --> Plugins --> click on the gear --> install Plugin from the Disc --> select the file creatCodeIA-1.0.jar